bewchabbacc/docker-environments/sa_site/README.md

 2. VirtualBox is a free VM engine.
 Download and install it at:
    [https://www.virtualbox.org/wiki/Linux_Downloads](https://www.virtualbox.org/wiki/Linux_Downloads)

-3. Run `make`, as mentioned above.
+3. In your clone, in the sa_site folder, run `make` if not already done before.
+You will be prompt for all your keys.
+Check your credential document.

-4. Run `vagrant up --provision` to start the virtual machine
+4. Run `vagrant up --provision` to start the virtual machine and the Docker container inside the VM

 ### Accessing the Instance ###